Image of a physician with the text New York Medical Malpractice Insurance Physician's Guide overlayed.

 • Physicians do not need tail coverage when an occurrence policy ends.

-As of 2025, New York does not cap damages in medical malpractice lawsuits.
-This means plaintiffs can seek full compensation for economic and non-economic damages without statutory limitations.
-While some states have enacted legislation to limit the amount recoverable in medical malpractice cases, New York has consistently maintained a stance that allows juries to award damages they deem appropriate based on the specifics of each case.
+While some states have enacted legislation to limit recoveries in medical malpractice cases, New York has consistently maintained a stance that allows juries to award damages they deem appropriate in each case.

 Exceptions: